lukedsmalley/oo-kernel-hacking/README.md

 We may need to create a quick and dirty translator to turn .NET intermediate language into our bytecode.
 This could be more fun than handwriting bytecode programs.

 ## Workspace Details
+[The manual](MANUAL.md) contains proper explaination of project usage overall and also usage for each subproject.

 This repository contains the Linux kernel 5.5.2 and Busybox 1.31 source trees that are used to build a minimal bootable Linux system as described by the practical references below.

 After cloning this repository, run `setup.sh` to do `make suchandsuchconfig` and whatever else happens under the covers, creating the `build` and `tree-snapshots` directories. `tree-snapshots` contains listings of the subdirectories of `build`, which can be compared with `treetool` if you want to see what configuration and building actually do.